-I was so excited to get my hands on one of Olivie Blake’s books and review it on my blog, The Atlas Six was an outstanding read, not that I expected anything less.
+I was so excited to get my hands on one of Olivie Blake’s books and review it on my blog.
+I’ve been a fan of her work for such a long time, and The Atlas Six didn’t disappoint.
+Olivie Blake’s The Atlas Six, with illustrations by Little Chmura, was an outstanding read, not that I expected anything less.
+A magical, wild and twisty story I couldn’t put down.

 The links below are affiliate links.

 Rated: Five Stars out of Five Summary: The Alexandrian Society, caretakers of lost knowledge from the greatest civilizations of antiquity, are the foremost secret society of magical academicians in the world.
-Those who earn a place among the Alexandrians will secure a life of wealth, power, and prestige beyond their wildest dreams, and each decade, only the six most uniquely talented magicians are selected to be considered for initiation.
+Those who earn a place among the Alexandrians will secure a life of wealth, power, and prestige beyond their wildest dreams.
+Each decade, only the six most uniquely talented magicians are selected to be considered for initiation.

 I first encountered Olivie’s work a few years ago, and it’s such an honour to see how much her work has grown since.
-She has always been a strong writer, her characters so rich and human, but this novel showed how far she has grown as a writer and a creative.
+She has always been a strong writer, her characters so rich and human.
+This novel showed how far she has grown as a writer and a creative.
 She has several other books—some I have had the pleasure of reading, and is definitely an author to read and watch out for.

 The book begins by showing you the lives of six highly skilled magicians who are invited to enrol into a ‘secret society‘ that only the best are invited to.
 The best part about this is that none of them, prior to this meeting, knew anything about its existence.
 It’s a strong start that had me eager to know more; it hooked me in with its dagger-in-the-dark approach and its multi-layered characters.
 It only makes itself more inviting by how secretive this society is and aimed to remain as such.

-Quickly, as the first several chapters unfold, you find yourself asking far too many questions, knowing not all of them will be answered quickly.
-When you begin to think of this story as one thing, it promptly becomes another, shapeshifting to keep you on your toes and your eyes glued to the page.
+Quickly, as the first several chapters unfold, you find yourself asking far too many questions.
+Not knowing if all of them will be answered quickly.
+When you begin to think of this story as one thing, it promptly becomes another.
+It shapeshifts to keep you on your toes and your eyes glued to the page.

 “Asked,” echoed Reina at a murmur, and Atlas turned to her with a smile.
 “Asked,” he confirmed, “politely.
 And from there, dealt with as appropriate.”The Atlas Six, Olivie Blake